-How to Partition a Disk Drive Using Windows Setup, Shrink Volume and Easeus Partition Master
+How to Partition Windows Disk Drive Using Windows Setup, Shrink Volume and Easeus Partition Master

-If you choose to partition a disk drive soon after you have purchased a new laptop/desktop, or following fresh Windows installation, the process should run flawlessly.
-If however, you decide to partition it months or years later, it will be necessary to first transfer accumulated files in the Desktop and Documents folders to an external storage device.
+If you choose to partition a new disk drive during Windows installation, the process should run flawlessly.
+If however, you decide to partition it months or weeks later, it will be necessary to first transfer accumulated files in the Desktop and Documents folders to an external storage device.

 Further still, a disk drive with old Windows installation gradually generates unmovable files across the whole disk drive which will result in inaccurate partition size.